 3.)
 WHAT DOES THE HACKBRIGHT / EVENTBRITE PARTNERSHIP LOOK LIKE?

-“We try to attend all of the Hackbright Academy Career Days.
+“We try to attend all of the Hackbright Academy recruiting events.
 We also have engineers from our office mentoring in the Hackbright classroom.
 We have at least one engineer from our team who has mentored for pretty much every Hackbright class so far.
 I’ve also been over to talk with the students and do longer Q&As.
 Hackbright is a terrific program, and it’s something that we want to be attached to and help further, regardless of whether or not we’re hiring engineers.”

 4.)
 WHAT IS YOUR TECHNICAL INTERVIEW PROCESS LIKE?

 “You have to find ways to get answers to the right questions: How well will this candidate do at Eventbrite?
 What kind of potential do they have?
 How hungry are they to learn?
 Are they somebody you want to work with?
 You have to figure those things out in different ways based on different levels of experience.
 I’m not going to say that we’ve perfected it, but tailoring interviews is something that we’ve spent a long time learning how to do.”

 5.)
 HOW DO YOU SUCCESSFULLY ONBOARD NEW ENGINEERS?